zippiehq/vault-api/README.md

 Zippie Vault API provides a simple interface for interacting with Zippie Vault derived cryptographic keys allowing cryptographic signing and encryption of arbitrary data.

-Currently the only cryptographic algorithm implemented is Eliptic Curve secp256k1 suitable for Bitcoin and Ethereum Wallets.
+Currently the only cryptographic algorithm implemented is Elliptic Curve secp256k1 suitable for Bitcoin and Ethereum Wallets.

 ## Key Paths
 Key paths are to be given in the following format of maximum 16bit integer numbers